2019–20 NHL season: Collective bargaining agreement

 The collective bargaining agreement (CBA), previously signed to end the 2012–13 NHL lockout, entered into its eighth season.
 Before the season started, both the NHL and the NHLPA had the choice to opt out of the CBA on September 1 and September 16, 2019, respectively.
 If either of them had opted out, the CBA would have expired at the end of this season instead of at the end of 2021–22.
 The NHL announced on August 30 that they would not opt out, and the NHLPA then also agreed on September 16 not to opt out.

 Salary cap

-The salary cap is $81.5 million, as announced on June 22, 2019.
+The salary cap was set at US$81.5 million, as announced on June 22, 2019.

 Seattle expansion team

 Due to the COVID-19 pandemic, the christening of the Seattle Kraken was delayed to July 23, 2020.
 The expansion team, set to begin play during the 2021–22 season, originally planned to announce the club's name in early 2020.

 Ron Francis was hired as Seattle's first general manager on July 17, 2019.